amadeusz-kosik/interwalled/README.md

 ### PartitionedNativeAIList
 This implementation is similar to _NativeAIList_, but it also utilises _Bucketizer_ to scale down partitions' sizes.
     The only differences are using more fine-grained partitioning and deduplicating the results.
-However, it yields better results and offers quite similar performance to the Broadcast algorithm while being horizontally scalable.
+However, it yields better results and offers quite similar performance to the Broadcast algorithm while being horizontally scalable - that is until caching stops working in the iterative phase.

 ### SparkNative (to be renamed: PartitionedSparkNative)
 An alternative join implementation without using any specific algorithm: